minsun-ss/learning-fpgas/README.md

 This will simulate all *.v and *.sv files in src/ProjectName folder.
 If you have a _Top module specified, the filename should also contain _Top and it will default to that as the top module; if it's not included it will use the project name as the topmost module.

-Building an existing FPGA workflow all the way up to programming.
+Building an existing FPGA workflow all the way up to programming:

 ```
 make build PROJ=ProjectName